nicolasdespres/respect/README.md

 Respect is named after the contraction of _REST_ and _SPEC_.
 Indeed, it is first intended to be used to specify REST API in the context of a Web application.

+There is a plugin called [Respect for Rails](https://github.com/nicolasdespres/respect-rails) which integrate this gem in Rails.

 # Features

 * Compact Ruby DSL to specify your JSON schema.